For school administrators, admissions and enrollment goals are always of primary concern.

 Practice Early Intervention With At-Risk Students

-To increase private school retention, it’s essential to track data to identify students who are at risk before they drop out.
+To increase school retention, it’s essential to have an ongoing assessment of students who are having academic difficulties and may be at risk of dropping out.

 Intervening early by involving school faculty, staff, and parents can help get those students back on track.